ejp-rd-vp/resource-metadata-schema/template/Dataset.md

 hPSC-lines
 > **Warning** This field is `required`, and should be `unique`

+## PersonalData
+Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to indentified or identifiable persons (as per GDPR definition), otherwise "false".

 ## Description
 A description of the dataset.
 It can consist of multiple strings.